cfengine/documentation/reference/promise-types/processes.markdown

 **Allowed input range**: `0,99999999999`

-**Synopsis**: Range of integers matching the virtual memory size of a process, in kilobytes
+**Description**: Range of integers matching the virtual memory size of a process, in kilobytes

 **Example**: